tommyiversonj/alx_be_captsone_project/README.md

 # Inventory & Sales Management System

 ## Project Overview
-This project is a robust Inventory & Sales Management System built with Django and Django REST Framework (DRF).
-It manages products, categories, suppliers, purchases, sales, stock movements, and users with role-based access.
+This project provides a comprehensive Inventory and Sales Management System designed for small to medium-sized businesses.
+It helps track products, manage stock levels, and monitor sales in real time, all through a secure, RESTful API.

 ## Project Structure
 ```